Common aches and pains

 Lower back pain

 Lower back pain is very common, with most episodes being acute, meaning lasting less than 3 months.
 There are many causes of lower back pain including: muscles, pinched nerves, joint strains, disc injuries, arthritis and many more.
 It always pays to get it checked out to rule out any nasty causes.
-Osteopathy can be very beneficial to back pain.
+Osteopathy is very beneficial to back pain.
 Treatment is specific to the patient, aiming to relieve the pain and identify what caused it.
 Tailored advice is given to the patient to ensure a fast recovery.

 Headaches & Migraines